n7on/docker-internals/README.md

 ## Docker Networking
-> Note, if you're using Docker Desktop and WSL2, do following: `docker run -it --privileged --pid=host --rm ubuntu nsenter -t 1 -n bash`.
+> Note, if you're using Docker Desktop and WSL2, use following container when exploring networking: `docker run -it --privileged --pid=host --rm ubuntu nsenter -t 1 -n bash`.
 Also, following packages are needed: `apt update; apt -y install iproute2 tcpdump iptables bridge-utils`

 [Docker Engine](#docker-engine) is responsible for the setup of networks.
 And Docker has four built-in network drivers: